-Campus social life is one of the best parts of any university education.
+Social life is one of the best parts of any university education.
 Strike the right balance between study and socialising and your son or daughter is more likely to do better.

 Limitations on what information the university can provide about a student's enrolment

 Academic and professional staff cannot provide parents or partners with information about their student without permission.
 All students are treated as adults.
 You will not be able to access information about your student's attendance, personal details, interaction with staff or results.

 We're always ready to help.
 Find out about the services and support available to students.

 We offer a range of financial assistance through the Student Welfare Service to help students with education-related costs and living expenses.
 This includes interest-free loans and grants.

 Remember, we want to do everything we can to see your family member succeed at university.
 Here are some of the things we can offer: